 I took my last class in the summer in order to graduate.
 Why did I not graduate in September?

 If your conferral date states February of the next year, instead of September, that would mean that we did not receive your official transcript or other outstanding documents until after September 1.
-In order to graduate in September, all requirements must be fullfilled by August 31.
+In order to graduate in September, all requirements must be fulfilled by August 31.